 We've made improvements to the XGE (Incredibuild) shader compiler, which have greatly reduced the stalling and latency seen in the old system and allow us to stream new shader jobs asynchronously into XGE.

 The new system performs much more efficiently, and can greatly accelerate shader compilation in all situations, including cook on the fly, cook by the book, and iterating on shaders within the editor.

 These improvements are enabled by default, but require at least Incredibuild version 8.01 or higher.
 The engine does a version check on startup and falls back to the legacy XGE shader compiler if a supported installation is not found.
 As with the old system, the XGE shader compiler itself must be enabled on the command line via "-xgeshadercompile", or by setting “r.XGEShaderCompile” to 1 in ConsoleVariables.ini.

 Development continues on the new Unreal Audio Engine.
 This release brings support to more platforms, an updated plugin architecture, and some exciting new features.
-These new Unreal Audio features should still be considered early access.
+These new Unreal Audio features should still be considered beta.
 We will be focusing on performance and stability in coming releases.